alango/list-merge/specification.md

 ### 2.4 Tagging System
 - **Source Tags**: Automatically applied tags showing which input list each item originated from
-- **Custom Tags**: Users can create and manage freeform text tags
+- **Custom Tags**: Users can create and manage freeform text tags with customizable colors
 - **Tag Pool**: Dedicated area displaying all created tags that can be dragged onto items
 - **Tag Assignment**: Tags can be applied by dragging from tag pool to items or through the properties panel
 - **Multi-Select Tagging**: Users can select multiple items and apply tags to all selected items simultaneously
-- **Visual Tag Display**: Tags are visually distinct and clearly labeled on items
+- **Visual Tag Display**: Tags are visually distinct with customizable colors and clearly labeled on items
+- **Duplicate Prevention**: System prevents creation of duplicate tag names within a project
+- **Auto-Suggestion**: When adding tags to items, existing tags are suggested with autocomplete functionality
+- **Tag Color Customization**: Users can assign custom colors to tags for better visual organization

 ### 2.5 Import and Export Functionality
 - **Import Formats**: